-Oracle EBS 12.1.3 users have roughly two years (because 2019 is already gone) to do something about their current system before being out of Oracle’s premier support umbrella.
+Oracle E-Business Suite 12.1.3 users have roughly two years (because 2019 is already gone) to upgrade their current system before being out of Oracle’s premier support umbrella.

 Regardless of the approach companies take to move forward, whether it is an upgrade from 12.1.3 to R12.2 or a move to Cloud SaaS, we are talking about a major project that will change how the company operations and will require a substantial investment of resources and time.